EFoxcroft/EFoxcroft/README.md

 Hallo, I'm Ewan.

 I'm a semi-selftaught C++ programmer with an interest in game design.

-\n My goals for the next year are polishing my C++ skills and learning the numpy and pandas packages for Python.
+My goals for the next year are polishing my C++ skills and learning the numpy and pandas packages for Python.